guilhermefarto/maze-generator-solver/README.md

 # maze-generator-solver
-Python projects for (i) Maze generator algorithm based on Depth-First Search and Recursive Backtracker and (ii) Maze solver algorithm based on A* Search
+Python projects for
+* (i) Maze generator algorithm based on Depth-First Search and Recursive Backtracker
+* (ii) Maze solver algorithm based on A* Search